iamhabbeboy/speech2text/README.md

 # speech2text
-Using HTML5 can now convert your speech to text very easily, But Internet is required for the processing.
+Using HTML5 can now convert your speech to text easily, But Internet is required for the processing.

 # Server Required
 In other to run this simple audio.html, you need to setup simple server.
 The simplest way to setup server is to install 'serve' using 'npm install serve'